lingtalfi/RssUtil/RssWriter/README.md

 //header("Content-type: text/xml"); // you don't need that line actually, but I left it here for the pleasure

-$o = RssFeedWriterUtil::create()
-//    ->autoEscapeMode(true)        // uncomment this to automatically apply htmlspecialchars to the values
+$o = AuthorRssFeedWriterUtil::create()  // The AuthorRssFeedWriterUtil class automatically CDATAs the title and description on every level (channel, image, item)
     ->setChannel(Channel::create()
             ->title("Liftoff News")
             ->link('http://liftoff.msfc.nasa.gov/')